-We realise that in the aftermath of a disaster, it’s easy to feel overwhelmed by the enormity of what needs to be done.
+In the aftermath of a disaster, it’s easy to feel overwhelmed by the enormity of what needs to be done.
 You don’t have to take that journey alone.
-The Salvation Army is available to provide advice and clarity, to make sense of what the next steps are and help you regain some control over the situation.
+The Salvation Army is available to provide advice and clarity, to make sense of what the next steps are and to help you regain some control over the situation.
 We are here to support you for as long as it takes to recover.

 News and Stories